 Let’s make it a “Rule of Paw”: If you’re going to pay for a cloud backup, make sure it has versioning.

-Have an IT question you’d like us to tackle in 2017?
+Have an IT question you’d like us to tackle?
 Email us at email@example.com and we’ll put it on the WOOF! topics list.